As each season in the Wheel of the Year turns,

 It’s women remembering their animal body; la criatura.

-It’s the cathedral of quiet after—a peace that passes understanding.
+It’s the cathedral of quiet after—that peace that passes understanding, when we finally find our way home.

 This is why we gather: